National Employer Playbook

 Everyone has unconscious bias.
 The goal is to be aware of biases and take steps to mitigate them.

 Did you know that most of us have unconscious biases?
 And that our experiences often influence our perceptions of an immigrant candidate?
 For example, studies show that if there’s only one visible minority or woman in an applicant pool, it makes the person stand out as different and activates an unconscious bias against them.
 But we can counteract this and support racial and gender equity by including multiple candidates of colour or women.
-This is called the “two in the pool”.
+This is called the “two in the pool” effect.

-To help you recognize unintended personal biases and move beyond cultural effect differences during the interview process, download this self-assessment tool.
+To help you recognize unintended personal biases and move beyond cultural differences during the interview process, download this self-assessment tool.

 Interview Considerations